 If you install jar files on the master system while replication is running, the same jars are not automatically installed on the slave.
 But because the transaction log information sent to the slave system includes the jar file installation, the slave database has a record of the jar files, even though they are not actually there.
 Therefore, you must install the jar files on the former slave after a failover by calling either SQLJ.remove\jar followed by SQLJ.install\jar, or SQLJ.replace\jar.
-(For information on installing jar files, see "Storing jar files in a database" in the Derby Tools and Utilities Guide.)
+(For information on installing jar files, see "Loading classes from a database" in the Derby Developer's Guide and "System procedures for storing jar files in a database" in the Derby Reference Manual.)